xomcar/xomcar.github.io/cv.md

 {% include contact.html %}

 ## Profile
 I am a precise person, motivated and easily engaged in new projects, ideas and technologies.
-Hard working and meticulous, great gregarious in a team context, with flashes of leadership when needed.
-Ready to discuss any and all decisions, being them mine or someone else’s.
+Hard working and meticulous, great gregarious in a team context.
+Ready to discuss my decisions and the ones made by those around me.
 Capable of retrieving information by myself and diligent in learning and keeping up the pace.
-I have high consideration of my potential as a problem solver, and consider myself a righteous individual; I embrace humility and respect my limits and the ones of people around me.
+I have high consideration of my potential as a problem solver, and consider myself a genuine individual.
+I embrace humility and respect my limits and those of my colleagues.
 ## Work experience

 [**M31 SRL**](https://www.m31.com/) [10/2022 - Current]
 Employed full-time as a _firmware engineer_ in the biomedical field.
 Main tasks involve:
-1. Feature integration, bug-fixing and feature specification with customers
-2. Maintenance of buildroot-based Linux platform based on IMX8 SoC
+1. Design, development and testing of system-level software on NXP ARM embedded linux platform using gRPC framework (Go, Python)
+2. Feature specification, integration and bug-fixing for third party clients of system-level legacy software on NXP ARM embedded linux platform (C)
-3. Firmware development (C) on STM32 chips
+3. Firmware development, debugging and maintenance on Cortex-M architecture on STM32 platform (C)
-4. Middleware development (C)
-5. GCODE development (path planning etc)
-6. Middleware development (Go, gRPC protocol)
-7. 3D machine simulation rendering (Go, g3n-engine)
+4. Build, testing and deployment automation (Python, Bash Make Scripts, Bitbucket pipelines)
+5. Hardware functional testing and report generation
+6. Development of 3D machine digital twin using g3n-engine (OpenGL)

 [**BBM SPA**](https://www.bbm-railway.com/) [08/2022-09/2022]
 Employed as an automation engineer in the railway division.